knol3j/hashnhedge/content/briefs/2025-08-22/jensen huang says nvidia is in talks with china over h20 sec.md

 source_urls:
   - "http://www.techmeme.com/250822/p2#a250822p2"
 seo:
-  title: "Jensen Huang says Nvidia is in talks with China over H20 security concerns, is hopeful for a resolution, and reiterates that the H20 has no "security backdoors" (Nikkei Asia) | Hash n Hedge"
+  title: "Jensen Huang says Nvidia is in talks with China over H20 security concerns, is hopeful for a resolution, and reiterates that the H20 has no 'security backdoors' (Nikkei Asia) | Hash n Hedge"
   description: ""
   keywords: ["news", "markets", "brief"]
 ---